yamanidev/blog-articles/blog/my-first-experience-giving-a-talk-at-devfest-el-bayadh-2023.md

 description: 'I take you through my thought process as I was preparing for my first talk and sharing my experience.
 This is a personal piece, so you might not get any value from reading this.'
 canonicalUrl: 'https://mohamedyamani.com/blog/my-first-experience-giving-a-talk-at-devfest-el-bayadh-2023/'
 pubDate: 2024-01-19
+image: "/images/thumbnails/my-first-experience-giving-a-talk-at-devfest-el-bayadh-2023.jpg"
+imageAlt: "Me presenting my talk, looking at the slideshow with the title 'why should I write?' that has a quote from William Zinsser saying 'Describing how a process works is valuable for two reasons.
+It forces you to make sure you know how it works.
+Then it forces you to take the reader through the same sequence of ideas and deductions that made the process clear to you.'"
 ---

 Disclaimer: I take you through my thought process as I was preparing for my first talk.
 This is more personal, so you might not get any value from reading this.
 It's something to document about my journey, a piece I know I'd love to read in the future.